 To determine the Units of Credit for a course, the District will utilize the formula: (Total Contact hours + Outside-of-Class Hours) / Hours-per-unit Divisor = Units of Credit.

-The term length multiplier for the District is 17.5.
-Full-length spring and fall semester classes use an hours-per-unit Divisor ranging from 48 to 54; Short-term, Positive Attendance, and extended-term classes use an Hours-per-unit Divisor ranging from 48 to 54.
+The term length multiplier for the District is 17.
+Full-length spring and fall semester classes use an hours-per-unit Divisor of 54; Short-term, Positive Attendance, and extended-term classes use an Hours-per-unit Divisor ranging from 48 to 54 in accordance with Title 5.

 The Course Outline of Record (COR) shall indicate the In-Class Course, Outside-of-Class Hours, and the Total Student Learning Hours.

 The District awards credit in increments of 0.5 and the minimum credits allowed for a course is 0.5.
 For example, a course may be 2.5 units, but no course can be less than 0.5 units in total.
 When increments are utilized, the College cannot award credits unless the total student learning hours have reached the minimum threshold for that number of units.
 If application of the aforementioned formula resulted in 3.33 units of credit, the highest number of units the College would award for the course is 3.0.
-In order to reach 3.5 units, the College would need to adjust the hours for the course.
+In order to reach 3.5 units, the College would need to adjust the hours for the course.]

+NOTE: The following language is legally required in an effort to show good faith compliance with the applicable federal regulations

-For Title IV purposes and federal financial aid eligibility, a “credit hour” shall be not less than:
+For purposes of federal financial aid eligibility, a “credit hour” shall be not less than:

 One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately 15 weeks for one semester, or the equivalent amount of work over a different amount of time; or